TritonDataCenter/rfd/rfd/0026/README.md

 parameter.
 Existing packages would be considered to have a `type` of `vm`.

-Packages that would actually be used to provision storage VMs would _not_ be visible to users.
-An additional property named `internal` would be used to identify private/exposed packages.
+Packages that would actually be used to provision storage VMs would _not_ be visible to users and would be owned by the admin user.

 Pros:
   * allows the user to see the available sizes via `ListPackages` and anything